Shahane-Vaishnavi/To-Do-Work-/README.md

 - Database is stored locally; uninstalling the app clears tasks.
 - To change splash duration, edit the `3000` ms delay in `SplashScreen`.

+I'm currently working on this project in future I will intigret a AI on this application